Algeciras: Sports

-Algeciras CF, the association football club, founded in 1912, plays usually in the third-tier Segunda División B, with past spells in the lower Tercera División and the higher Segunda División.
+Algeciras CF, the association football club, founded in 1912, most commonly play in the third (Primera Federación) and fourth-tiers of the Spanish football league system, with some past spells in Segunda División.
 They play home games at the Estadio Nuevo Mirador.

 Algeciras BM, the professional handball club, played in the Liga ASOBAL between 2005 and 2008.
 The team was dissolved due to enormous debts after relegation to second level in 2008.

 Education

 Universidad de Cádiz – Campus Bahia de Algeciras

 The following education centres are property of the University of Cádiz: